C2SM/c2sm.github.io/docs/alps/uenvs.md

 ## Uenvs central Registry and C2SM uenvs

 The user environments provided by CSCS are registered in a central database.
 In the long run we should be able to operate only with those but, at least for the initial period, there might also be the need for uenvs provided by C2SM.
 These are accessed by their absolute path.
-All supported uenvs are documented in the corresponding vClsuter section of the [dedicated page](vclusters.md).
+All supported uenvs are documented in the corresponding vCluster section of the [dedicated page](vclusters.md).

 !!! warning